A quantum monomer-dimer model on Penrose tilings

 Since $R_k$ are disconnected from each other, their dimer coverings are independent of each other, and the RK wavefunction $\ket{\psi_{\text{RK}}}$ separates into a tensor product of RK wavefunctions of the regions $R_k$.
 That is, $\ket{\psi_{\text{RK}}} = \underset{k}{\otimes} \left[ \sum_{\mathcal{D}_{R_k}} \ket{\mathcal{D}_{R_k}} \right]$~\cite{normalization-footnote}, where the sum is over all the maximal dimer coverings $\mathcal{D}_{R_k}$ of a disconnected region $R_k$.
 This implies that there are no (connected) correlations between different regions $R_k$.
 Schematically, some of the monomer membranes form concentric loops around the five-fold rotationally symmetric center of the tilings.
 This can be seen from \cref{supp-fig:regions} of the SM~\cite{supp} and Fig.~7 of Ref.~\cite{flicker2020classical}.
+Although monomer membranes might intuitively suggest confinement, this is not necessarily the case.
+A dimer Hamiltonian on a modified triangular lattice can be constructed where monomers are restricted to certain (infinite) regions, yet the monomers are deconfined.
+Thus, it is not a priori clear whether our model is confining or deconfined.
 Thus, by going far enough from the center, one can obtain a region $R_k$ that is as large as desired.
 For these regions, we can meaningfully ask: what is the \textit{long}-distance behavior of the correlators that determines the phase?
 To identify which correlators should be calculated to diagnose the phase of the system, we first map the monomer-dimer model to a $\mathbb{Z}_2$ gauge theory with matter.

 \textit{Mapping to a $\mathbb{Z}_2$ gauge theory with matter.---} Define $\mathbb{Z}_2$ gauge field variables $\hat{\sigma}_{ij}$ on the links of the Penrose tiling, where $i$ and $j$ are neighboring sites.
 If the link $(i,j)$ is occupied by a dimer, then $\sigma^z_{ij} = -1$, and if not, then $\sigma^z_{ij} = 1$.
 Next, define matter field variables $\hat{\tau}_i$ on the sites of the tiling such that $\tau_i^z = -1$ if a monomer is present, and $\tau_i^z = 1$ if a monomer is not present on site $i$.
 The constraint that a site either has a monomer or is touched by a single dimer leads to the following Gauss's law for all dimer coverings $\ket{\mathcal{D}}$~\cite{gauss-footnote}: